 - Never try to force the baby to take more than she wants to just to finish the bottle.
 If you’re worried about squandering precious breast milk (we understand!), heat up smaller amounts - maybe 2 ounces - at a time, and providing more as needed.

 Are your nipples getting sore from pumping?
-Our USDA Certified Organic Nipple Cream is a great pump lubricant and doesn't need to be washed off prior to nursing.
+Our organic Nipple Cream is a great pump lubricant and doesn't need to be washed off prior to nursing.